Japan court denies extended detention of Nissan's Ghosn | New Country 923

-TOKYO (AP) — A Japanese court denied prosecutors’ request Thursday to extend the detention of former Nissan chairman Carlos Ghosn.
+TOKYO (AP) — A Japanese court denied prosecutors’ request Thursday to extend the detention of former Nissan chairman Carlos Ghosn, who has been charged with underreporting his pay.

 The Tokyo District Court said it rejected the request for another 10-day detention for Ghosn over an additional allegation dealing with financial reports in most recent years.

-Note: This story has been corrected to say the amount of underreported pay in last three years amounted to $36 million, not $36 billion.